Siddhant2512/Lora-Fine-Tuned-Email-Generator/README.md

 ## MPS (Metal Performance Shaders) Acceleration

 This project is optimized for Apple Silicon Macs (M1, M2, M3) using **Metal Performance Shaders (MPS)** for GPU acceleration.
-MPS is Apple's framework that allows PyTorch to leverage the GPU cores in Apple Silicon chips for neural network computations.

-### What is MPS?

 MPS provides a unified API for GPU-accelerated machine learning on macOS.
 Instead of using CUDA (NVIDIA GPUs) or running on CPU, MPS enables PyTorch to execute tensor operations directly on Apple's Metal GPU, resulting in significantly faster inference and training.

 ### Performance Benefits